rgreenste/varAnnoPrototype/README.md

 ## Development Process

-This is the authors first experience working with vcf files, performing variant annotation, querying APIs, and writing an R package.
+This is the author’s first experience working with vcf files, performing variant annotation, querying APIs, and writing an R package.
 The code in this package is the results of a lot of reading on the above topics and much trial and error over a relatively limited time frame (\~1 week).